simard-landscape-lab/kapok/README.md

 Copyright 2016 California Institute of Technology.
 All rights reserved.
 United States Government Sponsorship acknowledged.

 This software is released under the GNU General Public License.
-For details, see the file license.txt included with this program, or visit http://www.gnu.org/licenses/.
+For details, see the file LICENSE.md included with this program, or visit http://www.gnu.org/licenses/.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.